noha-samir/pet_store/README.md

 - [Built Using](#built_using)

 ## 🏁 Getting Started <a name = "getting_started"></a>
+ - useing mysql database , you have to create a database with name pet_store
+  >> run sql query >> CREATE SCHEMA IF NOT EXISTS `pet_store` DEFAULT CHARACTER SET utf8;
  - clone project
  - install node_modules "npm install","npm i node"
  - install nodemon "npm i nodemon"
  - start server "npm start"
+ - Response should be >> {App is listening on port:3050 Tables and relations are created successfully with default values:), Database is ready}

 ### Dependencies